vsch/idea-multimarkdown/README.md

 ### Version 2.3.0

-In addition to a long list of bug fixes you can find in [Version Notes], this release was a rework of parser, actions and formatting to handle different Markdown processors' idiosyncrasies when parsing lists and determining indentation of items:
+In addition to a long list of bug fixes you can find in [Version Notes], this release is a rework of parser, actions and formatting to handle different Markdown processors' idiosyncrasies when parsing lists and determining indentation of items: